orbisgis/h2gis/docs/dev/ST_GeomFromText.md

 ### Description

-Converts a well known text parameter into a `GEOMETRY`.
+Converts a Well Known Text parameter `WKT` into a Geometry.
-If you don't specify a SRID the value by default is 0.
+If you don't specify a `SRID` the value by default is 0.

 {% include sfs-1-2-1.html %}